 - Slowly add the cream to the egg mix while whisking continuously.

 - Place five 2-ounce ramekins into a baking pan.

 - Fill the baking pan with boiling water, about half-way up the outside of the ramekins.

-- Let cool, cover and refrigerate for at least one hour.
+- Take the ramekins out of the hot water, let them cool completely, then cover and refrigerate for at least one hour.

 - Serve with chopped hazelnut sprinkled over the surface.